authrocket/authrocket-ruby/README.md

       end
     end

 AuthRocket will verify the domain + path to redirect to.
 You can configure this at Realm -> Settings -> Connected Apps -> (edit) -> Login URLs.
-The first URL listed will be the default, so it should generally be the default "just logged in" path.
+The first URL listed will be the default, so it should generally match your "just logged in" path.

 Paths are validated as "equal or more specific".
 That is, if Login URLs contains "https://my.app/manage", then any path starting with "/manage" will be allowed, but "/other" will not be allowed.
 If you want to allow any path at your domain, add "https://my.app/" (since "/" will match any path).